business-factory/gold-digger/README.md

 pip install --use-wheel -r requirements-dev.txt
 ```

+Now you can run test by command `py.test` or start watchdog that run the tests
+after every save of Python file by command `ptw`.

 Create PostgreSQL database and user named *gold-digger*.

 Create local configuration file called `gold_digger/config/params_local.py` with configuration for local machine.